SPIRIT OF OUTLANDER 2019

 Visit to Outlander Sites - September 6 (B/-/D)

 Sadly we’ve reached our final day, but we’ve still not exhausted the Outlander location sites with in striking distance of Edinburgh.
 So we’re off to visit charming Glencorse Kirk, which was chosen as the location for Claire and Jamie’s wedding, and where you’ll be privileged to get a very personal insight into the history of the Kirk and the Outlander filming which took place there.

 We then head back to Edinburgh with plenty of time to take a look around 15th century Craigmillar Castle, one of the most perfectly preserved castles in Scotland, and the Outlander location for Ardsmuir Prison in Series 3.

-The rest of the day is free, but you might like to leave some time aside to prepare yourself for our gala Farewell Dinner.
+The rest of the day is free, but you might like to leave some time aside to prepare yourself for our gala Farewell Dinner at yet another Outlander film location site.
 And that’s all we’re going to tell you, because we want our surprises on the night to remain exactly that – surprises!

 Depart for Home

 We strongly recommend the purchase of travel insurance